Kubernetes quick start¶

 - Select the organization and project you want the namespace to be created in.

-- You can specify the hostname / Website URL that you want to use with the namespace (optional)
+- Optionally specify the hostname / website URL you want to use with the namespace.

-- Specify whether you need GitLab service account to be created (optional)
+- Optionally specify whether you need a GitLab service account to be created.

 - Specify any additional requests you might have.